AdaCore/Ada_Drivers_Library/ARM/STM32/driver_demos/demo_adc_dma/readme.md

+This program demonstrates reading the VBat (battery voltage) value from an ADC unit, using DMA.

-Note that you will probably need to enable optimization (see the scenario variable) for proper execution.
+Note that you may need to enable optimization (see the scenario variable) for proper execution.

 This program is set up to run on the STM32F429 Discovery boards because it uses the LCD to display results.
 This display usage is entirely for